conan-io/conan-io.github.io/_posts/2020-10-30-Moving-Conan-20-tribe-forward.markdown

 in hundreds of these enterprise organizations, and even with conservative estimates, the total number of Conan users in these organizations already dwarfs the number of developers who use Conan for open-source development or small projects.
-Furthermore, this gap will only over time.
+Furthermore, this gap will only grow over time.
 The problem today is that we don’t receive an amount of feedback from these users which is proportional to their numbers.
 Many of these developers either can’t engage with the community due to company policy, or choose not to for other reasons.

 Conversely, from the open-source community, we get plenty of feedback.
 In the third quarter of 2020, the Conan repository received tremendous numbers of